 Multi-sectoral and programmatic integration; actions within communities are inherently linked.
 For example, environmental issues, gender justice, and protection interconnect; and, therefore, our responses are integrated to maximize the impact of our interventions.
-Relief, rehabilitation, development, and disaster preparedness efforts are not always linear processes.
-Bridging the gap between emergency response and development is one of our top priorities.
+Relief, rehabilitation, development, and disaster preparedness efforts will not be a linear process as bridging the gap between emergency response and development is one of our top priorities.
 To maximize impact, this project will offer services of SGBV prevention/response, child protection, education, psychosocial support, WASH, shelter, and community-based protection in an integrated manner.